 The IETF Journal is an Internet Society publication produced in cooperation with the Internet Engineering Task Force.

-During IETF 89 in London, seven out of the nine then-chartered Internet Research Task Force (IRTF) research groups (RGs) held meetings—the highest number of meetings in recent years:
+During IETF 90 in Toronto, Canada, four out of the nine chartered Internet Research Task Force (IRTF) research groups (RGs) held meetings:

 WGs closed: 0

 WG currently chartered: 123

 RFCs published: 173